matomo-org/plugin-TrackingSpamPrevention/README.md

 Ever noticed tracking requests that look unnatural or originated from locations you wouldn't expect to get visits from?

 These tracking requests may be caused by spammers or bots and make your data less accurate.
-In some cases they can even cause pretty much any metric to become inaccurate.
-This plugin offers various options to fight these kind of tracking requests so you can rely on your data again.
-Also your server will need less resources and less database storage.
+The only thing that is worse than having no data is inaccurate data.

-The plugin does not send any information of your visitors to another server.
-If you enable the "block requests from cloud providers" feature, then your server will download up to date IP ranges from cloud providers directly and store the information in your database.
+This plugin offers various options to fight spam and bots, so you can rely on your data:

 ### 1. Block requests from cloud providers